nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/nrf54l/cryptography.rst

 The cryptographic peripherals of the nRF54L Series are supported through a set of standard PSA Crypto APIs, with some additional vendor-specific extensions.

 The nRF Security library offers a set of :ref:`nrf_security_drivers`.
-On the nRF54L devices, in addition to the nrf_oberon driver covering the software-based cryptography implementations, the CRACEN driver (nrf_cracen) provides entropy and hardware-accelerated cryptography using the Crypto Accelerator Engine (CRACEN) peripheral.
+On nRF54L Series devices, the CRACEN driver (nrf_cracen) provides entropy and hardware-accelerated cryptography using the Crypto Accelerator Engine (CRACEN) peripheral.
 The CRACEN PSA driver supports the following:

 * Executing cryptographic operations using the CRACEN peripheral.